nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Copy email address of contacts : `copy email`

-Copies email address of contacts with the given criteria to your clipboard.
+Copies email addresses of contacts with the given criteria to your clipboard.

 Format: `copy email [n/CONTACT_NAME]... [m/MODULE_NAME]... [t/TAG_NAME]...`

 Note(s):
 * [n/CONTACT_NAME], [m/MODULE_NAME] and [t/TAG_NAME] are all optional fields.
 * At least one of the optional fields must be provided.
+* All contacts will be shown after copying the email addresses of contacts.

 Example(s):
 * `copy email n/Bob Ross`